-Per division/program policy, to earn consent to progress to full-time clinical education (PT 780), the student must:
+Per division/program policy, to earn consent to progress to full-time clinical education (PT 760), the student must:

 - Be in good standing in the PT program per the division's Committee on Academic & Professional Standards - Have successfully passed all check-off and practical examinations to date - Not have any un-remediated professional conduct issues - Have all health requirements up to date - Students must comply with all immunizations, titers, health, background, drug, and health screening requirements outlined in the division's DPT Student Handbook.
 Adherence to these requirements must be documented no later than the preceding March 1.
-Items (such as TB tests, CPR certifications, and immunizations) must be updated so they do not expire during the clinical experience. - Students must comply with any additional immunizations, titers, health, background, and drug, and health screening requirements outlined by the clinic facility - Students must comply with all clinic policies and guidelines related to safety, infection control, and use of personal protective equipment. - Be registered for PT 780
+Items (such as TB tests, CPR certifications, and immunizations) must be updated so they do not expire during the clinical experience. - Students must comply with any additional immunizations, titers, health, background, and drug, and health screening requirements outlined by the clinic facility.
+All facility onboarding requirements and tasks must be completed by May 3.